 It happens every year around this time- the Christmas season burnout.
-I start off bubbling over with joy and intent on focusing on the Nativity, right after putting up the tree and all the decorations.
+I start off bubbling over with joy and intentions of focusing on the Nativity, right after putting up the tree and all the decorations.

 I’m on top of making each day of Advent meaningful.
 I execute crafts and lessons that center around Jesus’ birth.